amitshekhariitbhu/awesome-android-things/README.md

 - [sample-hcsr04](https://github.com/leinardi/androidthings-drivers/tree/master/sample-hcsr04) - This sample demonstrates how to control the HC-SR04 ultrasonic ranging module and integrate it to the Android SensorManager.
 - [sample-softpwm](https://github.com/leinardi/androidthings-pio/tree/master/sample-softpwm) - This sample demonstrates how to control both software and hardware PWM.
 - [sample-ds3231](https://github.com/leinardi/androidthings-drivers/tree/master/sample-ds3231) - This sample demonstrates how to control the DS3231 real-time clock (RTC) using I2C with Android Things.
+- [Smart Room](https://github.com/carlosgub/Cuarto-Inteligente-Repo) - This sample shows how turn on/off a light by using a Relay and Firebase. / Este ejemplo muestra como prender y apagar la luz usando un relay y firebase
 ### Drivers
 - [1602 LCD display](https://github.com/Nilhcem/1602A-androidthings) - 1602 LCD display
 - [A4988](https://github.com/Polidea/Polithings/tree/master/a4988) - A4988 stepper motor driver